Note: I get commissions for purchases made through links in this post.

 Briefly, if you can afford one of these kits, get one.
 They are as good as acoustic sets (for all practical purposes and for the vast majority of drummers) and they give you options approaching infinity.

-If you can’t afford any of these, check out some of the other kits that Roland offers here.
+If you can’t afford (or find) any of these, check out the Roland TD-17 instead.